shelleyhoover/UPP465/README.md

 Students are expected to provide feedback concerning:

 1. What does this map tell you?
 2. What was your impression of this map?
 Does it draw you in?
-Does it overwhelm you?
+Is the message clear or muddled?
 3. Who do you think this map is for?